co822ee/LUR_optimization/README.md

 # Optimize LUR
-Land-use regression (LUR) for modelling nitrogen dioxide (NO2) is optimized through assimilating both ground-based observations (point data) and satellite observations (block data).
+Land-use regression (LUR) for modelling nitrogen dioxide (NO2) was optimized through assimilating both ground-based observations (point data) and satellite observations (block data).
 The ground-based sensor data was collected from the [air quality e-reporting database website][1].
 The TROPOMI VCDs were used and downloaded from the [Tropospheric Emission Monitoring Internet Service (TEMIS) website][2].

 ## lib & data
 The [lib][3] folder contains the scripts for preprocessing, applying the Generalized Likelihood Uncertainty Estimation (GLUE), analyzing the uncertainty, and visualizing the results: